-Pledge received in same reporting period as accepted: If your committee receives a pledge in the same reporting period in which it was accepted, then you will not report the pledge on this schedule.
+Pledge accepted and received in the same reporting period: If your committee receives a pledge in the same reporting period in which it was accepted, then you will not report the pledge on this schedule.
 You will only disclose the contribution on the appropriate incoming funds schedule (such as monetary or non-monetary contributions, or loans).
 The date of the contribution will be the date your committee accepted the pledged contribution, regardless of when the pledged contribution was actually received.

-Pledge accepted but never received: You will disclose the pledge on this schedule in the reporting period in which your committee accepted the pledge.
+Pledge accepted but never received: You will disclose the pledge on this schedule in the reporting period in which you accepted the pledge.
 If your committee never actually receives the pledge, it is not necessary to correct your report to delete the pledge.

 Example: In June a supporter promises that he will give a committee \$1,000 in the last week before the November election.
 The committee accepts his promise.
 The committee must disclose the pledge on its July 15 report covering the period in which it accepted the pledge.
-(Note: When the committee receives the \$1,000, the committee will disclose it as a monetary contribution on Schedule A1 of the report covering the period in which the committee received the money.
-Also, if the committee never receives the \$1,000, the committee does not correct/amend its report to delete the entry for the pledge.)
+(Note: When the committee receives the \$1,000, the committee will disclose it as a monetary contribution on Schedule A1 of the report covering the period in which it received the money.
+Also, if the committee never receives the \$1,000, the pledge.)